Bhavya-Tripathi/TinDog/README.md

 # TinDog
 Landing page for tinder like website but for dogs.
+Web development project for practice.